Sea of Japan: Geography and geology

 It has three major basins: the Yamato Basin in the south-east, the Japan Basin in the north and the Tsushima Basin (Ulleung Basin) in the south-west.
 The Japan Basin is of oceanic origin and is the deepest part of the sea, whereas the Tsushima Basin is the shallowest with the depths below 2300 m.
 On the eastern shores, the continental shelves of the sea are wide, but on the western shores, particularly along the Korean coast, they are narrow, averaging about 30 km.

 There are three distinct continental shelves in the northern part (above 44° N).
 They form a staircase-like structure with the steps slightly inclined southwards and submerged to the depths of 900–1400 m, 1700–2000 m and 2300–2600 m.
 The last step sharply drops to the depths of about 3500 m toward the central (deepest) part of the sea.
 The bottom of this part is relatively flat, but has a few plateaus.
 In addition, an underwater ridge rising up to 3500 m runs from north to south through the middle of the central part.

 The Japanese coastal area of the sea consists of Okujiri Ridge, Sado Ridge, Hakusan Banks, Wakasa Ridge and Oki Ridge.
 Yamato Ridge is of continental origin and is composed of granite, rhyolite, andesite and basalt.
 It has an uneven bottom covered with boulders of volcanic rock.
 Most other areas of the sea are of oceanic origin.
 Seabed down to 300 m is of continental nature and is covered with a mixture of mud, sand, gravel and fragments of rock.
 The depths between 300 and 800 m are covered in hemipelagic sediments (i.e., of semi-oceanic origin); these sediments are composed of blue mud rich in organic matter.
 Pelagic sediments of red mud dominate the deeper regions.

 There are no large islands in the sea.
 Most of the smaller ones are near the eastern coast, except for Ulleungdo (South Korea).
 The most significant islands are Moneron, Rebun, Rishiri, Okushiri, Ōshima, Sado, Okinoshima, Ulleungdo, Askold, Russky and Putyatin.
-The shorelines are relatively straight and are lacking large bays or capes; the coastal shapes are simplest for Sakhalin and are more winding in the Japanese islands.
+The shorelines are relatively straight and lack large bays and capes; the coastal shapes are simplest in Sakhalin and are more winding in the Japanese islands.

 The largest bays are Peter the Great Gulf, Sovetskaya Gavan; Vladimira Bay, Olga; Posyet Bay in Russia; East Korea Bay in North Korea; and Ishikari (Hokkaidō), Toyama (Honshū), and Wakasa (Honshū) Bays in Japan.
 Prominent capes include Lazareva, Peschanyi (sandy), Povorotny, Gromova, Pogibi, Tyk, and Korsakova in Russia; Crillon on Sakhalin; Sōya, Nosappu, Tappi, Nyuda, Rebun, Rishiri, Okushiri, Daso and Oki in Japan; and Musu Dan in North Korea.